firasm/jupyterbook_course_template/about/intro.md

 As a matter of principle, UBC is committed to promoting human rights, equity and diversity, and it also has a legal duty under the BC Human Rights Code to make its goods and services available in a manner that does not discriminate.
 [Policy 73](https://universitycounsel.ubc.ca/files/2019/02/policy73.pdf) (Accommodation for Students with Disabilities) sets out principles and processes governing the accommodation of students with disabilities.

 All accommodations for this course are handled through the [Disability Resource Centre](https://students.ok.ubc.ca/academic-success/disability-resources/contact-the-disability-resource-centre/) and I encourage you to contact them to book an appointment.

-[This page]() has more information about the procedure for getting accommodations in this course.
+For a more detailed guide, the {ref}`page_Accommodations` page has a list of steps you should take for this course.

 ### What if I have to miss a deadline because of a wedding, birthday, funeral, religious holiday, or personal event ?